Case Study 3 - Migratory birds

 Multiple pollutant residues in food items and environmental samples (soil, rice)

-Body residues in godwits (blood, feathers, preen oil) → only the most abundant pollutants at each site (sample volume limitation)
+Body residues in godwits (blood and potentially feathers and preen oil) → only the most abundant pollutants at each site (sample volume limitation)

 • Effect assessment - Biomarkers depending on pollutant MoA → focus on behaviour and immune system via oxidative stress